CLAMP-IT/moodle-block_clampmail/README.md

 ## Installation

-Visit <https://github.com/CLAMP-IT/clampmail> to either download a package or clone the git repository.
+Visit <https://github.com/CLAMP-IT/moodle-block_clampmail> to either download a package or clone the git repository.
 Then visit the admin screen to allow the install to complete.

-Quickmail will add a link to the course administration for accessing the module.
-While the block is still available for historical reasons it is not necessary for teachers to add the block to their course in order to use Quickmail.
+CLAMPMail will add a link to the course administration for accessing the module.
+While the block is still available for historical reasons it is not necessary for teachers to add the block to their course in order to use CLAMPMail.

 ## Configuration